Ghoeb/color-routes/README.md

 ## Dependencies

-This program depends on Gtk+ 3.0 to work
+This program depends on Gtk+ 3.0

 ## Running the program